jdalrymple/gitbeaker/README.md

 ```

-Currently there are three Namespaces:
+Currently there are three Bundles:
-1. ProjectsNamespace which includes:
+1. ProjectsBundle which includes:
 ```
 Branches,
 Commits,